-You can place cardboard corner beats around the pallet in order to strengthen it for a pallet pick up.
-As mentioned before, you have to make sure that the pallet is as resilient as possible so that it can face all of the bumps and movement that will be inflicted to it while it’s being shipped and handled.
+You can place cardboard corner beads around the pallet to strengthen it for a pallet pick up.
+As mentioned before, you have to make sure that the pallet is as resilient as possible so that it can face all of the bumps and movement that will be inflicted on it while it’s being shipped and handled.

 To make the pallet even safer, you can use shrink wrap – keep in mind that one or two layers might not be enough, so go for around 3 to 5 wraps.
 Remember that if you use shrink wrap, you should not entirely wrap the top part of the pallet so that it can be accessed by the forklift when it’s being shipped.
 You can also twist the shrink wrap to give it more strength when wrapping the boxes.

 These were the basics when it comes to pallet delivery.
 Remember – if you want to further ensure your pallet’s safety, you can rely on the Palletline network and choose the optimal location for delivery of your shipment.